 Ignoring the warning message might cause crashing the simulation.

-A second option to show the results of the consistency check is to manually activate it by hitting the Check consistency button as decribed in Section 2.10.
+A second option to show the results of the consistency check is to manually activate it by hitting the Check consistency button as described in Section 2.10.
 This could prevent you from an unintended start of the simulation.

 Logger functionalities for plugins